IoFinnet/io-vault-disaster-recovery-cli/README.md

 TSS Recovery Tool
 =================

-This tool is intended to recover the private key of TSS vaults, by 'combining' the secrets of each TSS app backup file.
+This tool recovers the private key of TSS vaults, by 'combining' the secrets of each TSS app backup file.

 If you pass `export` and `password` it will generate a keystore file.